danninemx/bamazon/README.md

 ## How to Use

+### Customers

-1. Customers
+1. Run

 ```shell
 node bamazonCustomer.js
 ```

-Simply enter the desired item and quantity to place your order!
+2. Enter the desired item and quantity to place your order.

 ![CustomerScreenshot01](./images/CustomerSS01.png)

+3. A valid order will be processed, and your 'receipt' will be shown.

-In case of low availability, you will be able to adjust your order quantity.
+In case there is insufficient stock, you will be able to adjust your quantity and make a different order.

 ![CustomerScreenshot02](./images/CustomerSS02.png)

 2. Managers